timfulmer/bigdatahowto/CORE.md

 ##Processor

-Processor seems to have taken on a Controller role, coordinating between the queue and resource implementations, handling retry and error conditions, and parsing out processing results.
+`Processor` seems to have taken on a Controller role, coordinating between `Queue` and `Resource` implementations, handling retry and error conditions, and parsing out `ProcessingResult` instances.

 ```
 package info.bigdatahowto.core;